 The reality of life is not all rainbows and butterflies.
 Be generous with affirmation.
 Praise your kids’ efforts as much as their achievements.

 I learned from one of the parenting seminars I attended to that we can actually set-up our kids’ circle of friends early in life.
 They will not want to share everything with us parents.
 They will go to other people for advice.
-As parents, our kids’ confidante to be someone who shares the same values with us.
+As parents, we want our kids’ confidante to be someone who shares the same values as us.
 Remember the ninongs and ninangs?
 Apart from the gifts, these people are vital emotional and mental support for our children.
 Choose people who will give the advice your kids need.

 Keep them active and productive